 I hope so.

-God willing will be out soon.
+God willing, he'll be out soon.

-I am hopeful, and I look I'll trace a little bit of that since you said it.
+And I'll trace a little bit of that since you said it.

-This is uh Christian pastor who's been in jail now for he was in jail for um uh almost uh eighteen months, almost twenty I think twenty months actually, and then has been on house arrest, but we tried to get him released last year.
+He's been in jail now for ⁇ he was in jail for almost 18 months, almost 20, I think 20 months actually, and then has been on house arrest.

-It did not, we got close, but uh now Turkey's feeling some real pressure.
+But now Turkey's feeling some real pressure.

 What's your quick thoughts on that?

-They're gonna have to crack.
+They're going to have to crack.

 And the reality is, you know, it's a completely contrived case.

-He didn't do anything wrong except preach Christianity.
+He didn't do anything wrong except preach Christianity in a tasteful, decent way.

-It's uh look, the Turkish situation right now, their economy is hurting and they're hurting because they're keeping Americans held hostage, and that's not what you're supposed to do.
+Look, the Turkish situation right now, their economy is hurting, and they're hurting because they're keeping Americans held hostage.

 Let's go back to a domestic matter.

-And John, you broke a story yesterday.
+And, John, you broke a story yesterday.

-We've talked a little bit about this already in this whole Bruce Orr situation.
+We talked a little bit about this already in this whole Bruce Orr situation.

-He was the number four ranking official at the Justice Department.
+He was the number four ranking official at the Justice Department, but you broke some new news.

 Of course, he was working with Christopher Steele.